sinamajidian/sinamajidian.github.io/_pages/about.md

 About Me
 ======
 Welcome to my home page!
-I am a PhD candidate at Iran University of Science & Technology (IUST) since 2015 under supervision of [Dr. Kahaei](http://www.iust.ac.ir/content/45107/Dr.-Kahaei).
+I am a fresh PhD graduate from Iran University of Science & Technology (IUST).
+I started it in 2015 under supervision of [Dr. Kahaei](http://www.iust.ac.ir/content/45107/Dr.-Kahaei).
 My research interest is in the broad disciplines related to data and signal processing particularly in genomics.
 I previously interned at Wageningen university in The Netherlands under supervision of [Prof. Dick de Ridder](https://www.wur.nl/en/Persons/Dickprof.dr.ir.-D-Dick-de-Ridder.htm).

 Email: s_majidian@yahoo.com